 Courses can also be chosen from other departments of the Faculty of Science and Medicine, from other faculties of the University of Fribourg as well as from other universities in Switzerland or abroad, with the consent of the supervisor of the Master thesis.
 Courses already assessed in another programme cannot be chosen again.

-Total balance to reach the minimum overall total of 120 ECTS among all modules
+Total balance to reach the minimum overall

 2.2 Course Contents of the Master Programme

 2.2.1 Lecture Courses